 Encouraging autonomy in learning

 Social interactions and the capacity for students to make choices about their learning bear significant weight in the neural networks related to learning processes.
-This awareness can lead to more personalized and effective educational experiences.
+This awareness can lead to more personalised and effective educational experiences.
 Bridging the gap between neuroscience labs and real-world classroom learning deepens educators' understanding of how experiences shape the brain, granting students a sense of control over their learning.
-As educators incorporate strategies from neuroscience research, they are better equipped to develop practices that foster student choice and address the distinct needs of each learner.
+As educators incorporate strategies from neuroscience research, they are better equipped to develop practices that encourage student choice and address the distinct needs of each learner.

 The role of inquiry-based learning